What Is the Difference Between a For-Profit and a Non-Profit Retirement Community?

 The Buckingham, a Not-For-Profit Life Plan Community

-As the premier retirement community in the Houston area, The Buckingham offers the benefits of a Life Plan community, which includes independent living, assisted living, memory care, skilled nursing, rehabilitation, and more.
+As the premier retirement community in the Houston area, The Buckingham offers the benefits of a Life Plan community, which includes independent living, assisted living, memory care, skilled nursing, rehabilitation, respite care, and more.
 Also known as a continuing care retirement community, The Buckingham is a place where you will find refined and distinct elegance coupled with a friendly environment.
 Our mission is to provide our residents with the best living experience that retirement has to offer.

 Learn more about The Buckingham’s non-for-profit independent living community by contacting us online or calling 713-730-2633.